Implement interactive authentication with MSAL.NET

 -

 Start the application a second time and notice you no longer receive the Permissions requested notification.
-The permission you granted earlier was saved.
+The permission you granted earlier was cached.